OngMinXian/NUSPlanner/README.md

 Despite having attempted to implement automated testing in Milestone 2 with the aid of Mocha, Chai and Enzyme, we ultimately **decided to go with a non-automated approach.** One important reason is because our **system is heavily reliant on user gestures** to generate specific outcomes, and these **gestures cannot be replicated using a testing framework.**

 For example, when a user resizes a calendar event or chooses to move it across diffferent timeslots in the Calendar page, he would have to perform a set of precise actions with his mouse.
-Stimulating these gestures using a UI testing framework would not be feasible, and is further complicated by the need to check whether the shifted event has retained its associated properties, such as its title.
+Simulating these gestures using a UI testing framework would not be feasible, and is further complicated by the need to check whether the shifted event has retained its associated properties, such as its title.

 Furthermore, there are **many elements to each component in our web application**, contributing to the **mounting challenges of checking the UI of each component.**